Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Gun ownership in Croatia is both culturally and legally discouraged, and levels of mutual trust are high.
 This is especially so in smaller towns, where many people still leave their doors unlocked.

-In the off-season, it is quite common to see cars parked with the key in the ignition, so that someone else can move the vehicle if they need to get in and out of a tight parking space or street.
+In the off-season, it is quite common to see cars parked with the key in the ignition so that someone else can move the vehicle if they need to get in and out of a tight parking space or street.
 However, we do not suggest that visitors try this strategy.

 It only goes to show how relatively safe Croatia is!

-One potential con: traffic
+One potential drawback: traffic

-Rural roads can be very narrow and rough.
+In cities like Dubrovnik, roads can be very narrow and rough.

 Local drivers can be careless, and rental drivers might be clueless.
 Both can increase the chances of accidents.